Why Would an Employee Take a Voluntary Demotion?

 People change jobs for a variety of personal and professional reasons.
-As the change of a job carries anxiety much like other life changing activities, people carefully contemplate the decision to make such a career move.
-After all, jobs provide stability and a livelihood to employees and their families as they live out their lives in a manner they choose.
+As the change of a job carries anxiety, much like other life-changing activities, people carefully contemplate the decision to make such a career move.
+After all, jobs provide stability and a livelihood to employees and their families as they live out their lives in the manner they choose.
 Taking a "leap" to a job with more responsibilities with a new employer leaves room for a lot of "unknowns" for the individual and those who depend on them.

 - Stress and Health Issues

 - Being at the End of Their Career

 People seek a balance between their needs and a positive level of job satisfaction.
 A demotion to another position offers a favorable situation because it changes the conditions of the job that better suits the needs of the individual at that point of their career.

 Many people find their jobs to be so stressful that their health is negatively affected.
 Loss of appetite, sleepless nights and other anxiety symptoms are typical characteristics of the stressed-out employee.
 Some of these employees become so overcome with anxiety that they seek medical attention.

 One of the common remedies suggested by the treating health care practitioner in these situations is that the employee should seek alternative employment.
 Since the circumstances are often difficult to change, the medical profession is likely to suggest that the employee make a change for him/herself.
 A change in employment, in this example, becomes just "what the doctor ordered."

 Many employees decide to take a demotion during the final years of their careers.
 As mentioned above, some positions are stressful and/or have a level of responsibility that causes an employee a lot of stress.
 Employees nearing the end of their careers often make a conscious decision to take a lower position that does not require as much from them as higher level, more demanding positions.